 Tim understands that advocacy is ultimately about telling the right story – succinctly, consistently, and effectively.
 And he understands exactly what our clients need because he’s been one.
 As a senior vice president at Plum Creek, and then Weyerhaeuser, Tim oversaw government relations, corporate communications, public affairs, sustainability, and community engagement.
 Tim’s 20+ years of advocacy also includes nearly a decade of consulting – a previous stint at Monument, and as a partner at K&L Gates.
 In government, Tim served as an International Trade Advisor in the Clinton White House, Chief International Trade Counsel for the Senate Finance Committee, and as a law clerk for the Ninth Circuit Court of Appeals.
 Tim is a graduate of Cornell University and Cornell Law School.
 In his spare time, he does triathlons, and has completed four Ironman triathlons.
 Tim and his wife Lori live outside Seattle with their three kids.

-Rich is a seasoned DC veteran and political operative who is well known for his extensive bipartisan contacts throughout the federal government and deep expertise on trade, tax and health care issues.
-The former Legislative Director to Rep. Bill Pascrell, Jr., Rich has strong ties to the House Ways and Means, Senate Finance, and House and Senate Homeland Security Committees.
-Rich also works closely with the Democratic House Leadership and the New Democrat Coalition and is a campaign veteran in New Jersey, Wisconsin, and Illinois.
-Rich graduated from the University of Wisconsin-Madison.
+Rich is a seasoned Washington veteran and political operative who is well known for his extensive bipartisan contacts throughout the federal government and deep expertise on trade, tax and health care issues.
+The former Legislative Director to Rep. Bill Pascrell, Jr. (D-NJ), Rich has strong ties to the House Ways and Means, Energy and Commerce, and Senate Finance Committees – regularly engaging each on issues important to clients.
+He also works closely with the Democratic House Leadership, the New Democrat Coalition and the Future Forum.
+He is a campaign veteran in New Jersey, Wisconsin, and Illinois.
+Rich is a graduate of the University of Wisconsin.